History of Woodacott Methodist Chapel

 The old Chapel became a Sunday School after the new one was built, but was sold in October 2001.

-The Chapel closed for worship in February 2018.
+The Chapel closed for worship in February 2018: please contact us for any queries regarding the graveyard inscriptions.

 The Chapel is pictured here in 2016, and in the snow of March 2018.